hsp-iit/GRASPA-test/src/aruco-pose-estimation/README.md

 The code has been designed starting from the OpenCv sample codes for estimating the pose of [boards](https://github.com/opencv/opencv_contrib/blob/master/modules/aruco/samples/detect_board.cpp) and [single markers](https://github.com/opencv/opencv_contrib/blob/master/modules/aruco/samples/detect_markers.cpp).

-The goal of this module is to estimate the pose of the Aruco marker board located on the printed layouts provided within our benchmark:
+The goal of this module is to estimate the pose of the Aruco marker board located on the printed layouts provided by GRASP 1.0:

 <p align="center">
 <img src="https://github.com/robotology-playground/RAL-benchmark-test/blob/master/misc/benchmark-setup2.jpg" width=300>